owncook/owncook/README.md

 # Welcome, I'm Owen

 I'm a Computer Science Major with Minors in Math and Electrical Engineering at the University of Vermont.
 Have some project ideas in mind, those will be coming soon!

-## Contact
-oacook38@gmail.com